 The SIMLife project, and the current implementation of the SocialInsight framework prototype, are in an early phase.
-The approach proposed encompasses initial ontological structures for representing agents, their parameters, perceptions, available actions, and their subsequent interplay and impact on agent behavior.
-Although a variety of general conceptual representations for social systems have been proposed within the context of ABMs, the resulting approach was achieved through a single iteration of the cycle delineated in Chapter 5.
-To optimize the outcome and improve the approach as a whole, additional iterations should be conducted.
-Future work includes implementing the approach with a comprehensive and complete phenomenon to capture in the domain-specific ontology and for simulation.
-Consequently, verifying the ontologies and the framework provided by comparison with findings in empirical data, and further analysing the generality of upper-ontology terms.
+The methodology proposed encompasses initial ontological structures for representing agents, their parameters, perceptions, available actions, and their subsequent interplay and impact on agent behavior.
+Although a variety of general conceptual representations for social systems have been proposed within the context of ABMs in prior related work, our approach aims to model a variety of social systems, while enabling the re-usability of existing mechanisms and components across distinct phenomena.
+In order to achieve these objectives, a list of requirements was formulated for the system, from which it was concluded that the system required a high degree of modularity, not only in the ABM implementation but also in its ancillary components, extensibility accommodating modifications to the model, accessibility, and ability to scale the simulation environment without interfering with domain knowledge provided.